SINTEF/Geomaker/readme.md

 - splipy (for producing B-Spline output)
 - vtk (for VTU and VTK format)

-Additionally, for generating STL output the [triangle](http://www.cs.cmu.edu/~quake/triangle.html) library must be installed.
+Additionally, for generating triangulated output (VTU, VTK, STL) the [triangle](http://www.cs.cmu.edu/~quake/triangle.html) library must be installed.
 Geomaker will search for `libtriangle-1.6.so` (let me know if you need this to be configurable).
 This can be installed in Ubuntu